 Passover is a time to create memories and celebrate traditions.
-This year, we are providing resources to help with your own family seder, and to assist you in preparing your family to be “together” during this time of physical separation: three seders, two cooking classes for your family to participate in with our congregation, tips for a successful virtual seder, online haggadah options, and catering menus from local vendors.
+This year, we are providing resources to help with your own family seder, and to assist you in preparing your family to be “together” during this time of physical separation: three seders, two cooking classes for your family to participate in with our congregation, tips for a successful virtual seder and online haggadah options

 Here are some tips to help you create a memorable seder: